hummingbird-project/hummingbird-examples/todos-dynamodb/README.md

-# Todos DynamoDB using Async/Await
+# Todos DynamoDB

 This is an implementation of the [TodoBackend](http://www.todobackend.com/) API using DynamoDB to store the todo data.
-This sample uses the async/await APIs of Hummingbird.
 It has six routes

 - GET /todos: Lists all the todos in the database
 - POST /todos: Creates a new todo